Skip to content

 Pass the NCLEX-RN.

-Gain 4,000 hours’ or two years’ experience in Ophthalmology.
+Work as a Registered Nurse, gaining 4,000 hours’ or two years’ experience in ophthalmology.

 Get your Certification for Registered Nurses of Ophthalmology through the National Certification Board for Ophthalmic Registered Nurses.

-Become a member of an Ophthalmic Nurse organization to find career opportunities, learn from your colleagues, and support the profession.
+Become a member of an ophthalmic nurse organization to find career opportunities, learn from your colleagues, and support the profession.